tidesdb/tidesdb/README.md

 It is not a full-featured database, but rather a library that can be used to build a database atop of or used as a standalone key-value/column store.

 > [!CAUTION]
-> master is in active development.  v0.2.0 is the projected stable first release.
-We are in the final stages of testing and documentation.
+> master is in active development.
+TidesDB 1 is the projected stable first MAJOR release.
+We are in the beta development stages.

 ## Features
 - [x] **ACID** transactions are atomic, consistent, isolated, and durable.
 Transactions are tied to their respective column family.